-16. LOT SIZES AND SUBNON-STANDARD LOTS
+16. LOT SIZES AND NON-STANDARD LOTS

-16.1 The Council may approve a bylaw to rezone a parcel into a land use district when the subject parcel does not meet the minimum or maximum lot size or minimum lot dimensions established in the district, and such a parcel shall be considered a non-standard lot.

-- 16.2 The Subdivision Authority may approve a subdivision application for a bare let that will result in a parcel that does not meet the minimum or maximum lot sizes or minimum lot dimensions established in a land use district, each District, which and such a parcel shall be considered a subnon-standard lot.
-The Subdivision Authority shall not approve a subdivision that will result in a non-standard lot when, except if the required variance is otherwise expressly prohibited by this Bylaw or any other provincial or federal statute or regulation. - 16.3 The approval of a subnon-standard lot either through rezoning or subdivision shall not be a guarantee that the Development Authority willshall approve a variance to a standard in this Bylaw to accommodate the subsequent development onef a subnon-standard lot. - 16.4 With the approval of the The Development Authority, development may be approved a development permit on a non-standard lot with any variances that may be required to accommodate a proposed development, if in its opinion the proposed variances would not unduly interfere with the amenities of the neighbourhood or materially interfere with or affect the use, enjoyment or value of neighbouring parcels which does not conform to the minimum requirements for length, width or area. - 16.5 The Subdivision Authority may approve a subdivision application for a lot that contains an existing development that, after allowing for the variances provided for in this Bylaw, does not or, and after the plan of subdivision is registered, will not meet the minimum measurable standards of this Bylaw: - (a) only if the purpose of the subdivision is to accommodate a development that existed on the date of the initial adoption of this Bylaw (i.e. December 05, 2023June 2013), and - (b) only up to the variance authority that is assigned in this Bylaw to the Municipal Planning Commission. - and such approval shall not be granted if the variance is otherwise expressly prohibited by this Bylaw or any other provincial or federal statute or regulation. - 16.6 The Subdivision Authority and the Development Authority may, at their discretion, omit from the calculation of minimum or maximum standards for lot area or from minimum standards for lot dimensions any part of a lot which, because of rock, steep slopes or other physical features cannot be reasonably developed for the proposed use, including access, parking and buildings. - 16.7 The minimum lot size standards established in the land use districts do not apply in a bare land condominium subdivision.
+- 16.1 The Council may approve a bylaw to redesignate a parcel into a land use district when the subject parcel does not meet the minimum or maximum lot size or minimum lot dimensions established in the district, and such a parcel shall be considered a non-standard lot. - 16.2 The Subdivision Authority may approve a subdivision application that will result in a parcel that does not meet the minimum or maximum lot size or minimum lot dimensions established in a land use district,, and such a parcel shall be considered a non-standard lot.
+The Subdivision Authority shall not approve a subdivision that will result in a non-standard lot when the required variance is otherwise expressly prohibited by this Bylaw or a provincial or federal statute or regulation. - 16.3 The approval of a non-standard lot either through redesignation or subdivision shall not be a guarantee that the Development Authority will approve a variance to a standard in this Bylaw to accommodate the subsequent development on a non-standard lot. - 16.4 The Development Authority may approve a development permit on a non-standard lot with any variances that may be required to accommodate a proposed development, if in its opinion the proposed variances would not unduly interfere with the amenities of the neighbourhood or materially interfere with or affect the use, enjoyment or value of neighbouring parcels. - 16.5 The Subdivision Authority may approve a subdivision application for a lot that contains an existing development that, after allowing for the variances provided for in this Bylaw and after the plan of subdivision is registered, will not meet the minimum measurable standards of this Bylaw: - (a) only if the purpose of the subdivision is to accommodate a development that existed on the date of the initial adoption of this Bylaw (i.e. December 05, 2023), and - (b) only up to the variance authority that is assigned in this Bylaw to the Municipal Planning Commission, - and such approval shall not be granted if the variance is otherwise expressly prohibited by this Bylaw or a provincial or federal statute or regulation. - 16.6 The Subdivision Authority and the Development Authority may, at their discretion, omit from the calculation of minimum or maximum standards for lot area or from minimum standards for lot dimensions any part of a lot which, because of rock, steep slopes or other physical features cannot be reasonably developed for the proposed use, including access, parking and buildings. - 16.7 The minimum lot size standards established in the land use districts do not apply in a bare land condominium subdivision.